ladwirk/repr_cast/README.md

 - The enum cannot have generics (currently)
 - All discriminant values must fit in the specified integer type

+The macro provides clear error messages if these requirements are not met.

 ## Comparison with `#[repr(i*)]` / `#[repr(u*)]`

 Rust's built-in `#[repr(i*)]` and `#[repr(u*)]` attributes only control memory layout.
 They don't provide any conversion methods.
 This library: